amschwartz/PayzenWebServicesSDK/README.md

 http://mvnrepository.com/artifact/com.profesorfalken/PayzenWebServicesSDK/0.3.1

-For example, for Maven you have just to add to your pom.xml:
+For example, for Maven you only have to add to your pom.xml:

     <dependency>
         <groupId>com.profesorfalken</groupId>